Meet the Staff

 Dan Fitzgerald, Manager of Integration of Training of Translation and Scripture Engagement

-Dan Fitzgerald, Ph.D., serves as Manager of Integration of Training of Translation and Scripture Engagement for the Nida Institute.
+Dan Fitzgerald, PhD, serves as Manager of Integration of Training of Translation and Scripture Engagement for the Nida Institute.
 Dan is responsible for the development and application of interdisciplinary research that advances the effective integration of Bible translation, Scripture engagement, global arts, and media.
-Dan served in the Baka Bible translation project with SIL Cameroon (1996-2008).
-He received his Ph.D. in ethnomusicology in 2011 and has taught courses in “Western Music” and “World Music,” as well as courses in “Research Methods in the Performing Arts” and “Expressive Form Analysis in Oral Verbal Arts” (at GIAL).
-From 2010-12 Dan was Arts Consultant with SIL International, and from 2012-15 he directed numerous international workshops in Oral Bible Storytelling with the Seed Company.
+Dan previously served in the Baka Bible translation project with SIL Cameroon for more than twenty years.
+He received his doctorate in ethnomusicology in 2011 and has taught courses in ‘Western Music’ and ‘World Music,’ as well as ‘Research Methods in the Performing Arts’ and ‘Expressive Form Analysis in Oral Verbal Arts’.
+From 2010–2012, Dan was Arts Consultant with SIL International and, from 2012–2015, directed international workshops in Oral Bible Storytelling for the Seed Company.
 Dan has collaborated with the Nida Institute in the development of its Intersemiotic Translation seminars since 2011.